apache/pulsar-site/site2/website-next/docs/admin-api-topics.md

           -   **chunkedMessageRate**: Chunked message dispatch rate.

           -   **backlogSize**: Size of backlog for this subscription (in bytes).

+          -   **earliestMsgPublishTimeInBacklog**: The publish time of the earliest message in the backlog for the subscription (ms).

           -   **msgBacklogNoDelayed**: Number of messages in the subscription backlog that do not contain the delay messages.